Today in 1837, John Pierpont Morgan, one of the most famous businessmen and financiers in American history, was born in Hartford.

 Morgan wielded an outsized influence on the U.S. banking, business, and even government sectors.
 In 1895, when the U.S. Treasury was close to bankruptcy owing to the Panic of 1893, Morgan arranged to sell a portion of his companies’ own gold reserves to the government in exchange for a massive 30-year bond — saving the federal treasury but alarming many critics and politicians in the process.
 In 1907, he helped deflect the damage from yet another financial panic by arranging a massive private-sector “bailout” of several large New York banks.
 Even though Morgan had helped stave off financial disaster twice, Progressive-era politicians and reformers saw his intervention as a clear sign that increased federal oversight of America’s sprawling banking industry was needed — a concern that led to the creation of the Federal Reserve in 1913.

 After his death in 1913, Morgan was buried alongside many other notable Connecticut citizens in Cedar Hill Cemetery, in the city of his birth.
 Among his notable contributions to the city of Hartford was the financial support he provided for the Wadsworth Athaneum and city’s stunning Beaux-Arts municipal building, which was completed in 1915.
+A towering giant of the American financial industry who never forgot his Hartford roots, born on this day in Connecticut history.

 Nancy Finlay, “J. P. Morgan’s Connecticut Roots,” connecticuthistory.org